UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

     $ git clone https://github.com/your_github_id/YourClassRepoNameHere

-Be sure to replace "YourClassRepoNameHere" with the name of your class repository (you can get the url by going to the class repo on gitHub and clicking “clone or download”).
+Be sure to replace "YourClassRepoNameHere" with the name of your class repository (you can get the url by going to the class repo on gitHub and clicking "clone or download").

 This will download the repository from your GitHub account into the local directory that you ran the git *clone* command from.